Knoxville Voice Lessons

 - an aspiring singer-songwriter whose choir director told her, simply, that she couldn't and shouldn't sing -- but wanted to keep her songs alive

-Plus high-achieving high schoolers, pageant competitors, church cantors, and choir directors who wants to give more to their audiences and congregations.
+Plus high-achieving high schoolers, pageant competitors, church cantors, and choir directors who want to give more to their audiences and congregations.

 What makes the difference...

-What I learned working with these singers -- some "beginners," some working professionals -- is that when YOU the singer have the drive, the work ethic, and the proper guide?
+What I learned working with these singers -- some beginners, some working professionals -- is that when YOU the singer have the drive, and can meet with the proper guide?

 Transformation is possible.
+You can achieve more than you thought possible.
 Singing gets easy.
 Singing doesn't hurt.

 If you've got everything else you need but you haven't yet found the right vocal guide, let's find a time to talk.